openlobby/openlobby-server/README.md

 1. `make init-env` - prepares Python virtualenv in dir `.env`
 2. `source .env/bin/activate` - activates virtualenv
 3. `make install` - installs requirements and server in development mode
+4. `make migrate` - runs database migrations
-4. `make run` - runs development server on port `8010`
+5. `make run` - runs development server on port `8010`

 Now you can use GraphQL API endpoint and GraphiQL web interface at `http://localhost:8010/graphql`

-Next time you can just do steps 2 and 4.
+Next time you can just do steps 2 and 5.

 Development server assumes that you have [openlobby/openlobby-es-czech](https://github.com/openlobby/openlobby-es-czech).